 Blind Pass Beach is one of the more unique beaches on this list given the fact that it stretches to the northern tip of Sanibel Island, making it easily accessible from Captiva Island as well.
 Compared to some of the other beaches on this list, Blind Pass Beach doesn’t have an endless list of amenities.
 What it lacks in amenities, it more than makes up for in beauty and other features.

 Many visitors are amazed at the amount of shells that they’re able to find here.
 In all shapes, sizes, and colors, vacationers often leave Blind Pass Beach with buckets full of incredible shells.
 Fishermen also enjoy the beach.
-The combination of strong currents and fish travelling between the two islands mean that fish will often be biting.
+The combination of strong currents and fish traveling between the two islands means that fish will often be biting.

 Some of the fish that can be caught here include: